Maiduguri: Early period

-The region was home to the Kanem-Bornu Empire for centuries.
+The region was home to the Kanem–Bornu Empire for centuries.
 Maiduguri actually consists of two cities: Yerwa to the West and Old Maiduguri to the east.
 Yerwa was founded in 1907 by Abubakar Garbai of Borno as the capital of the Bornu Kingdom.
-The location had before that been a small village known as Kalwa.
+The location before that had been a small village known as Kalwa.
 This involved the transfer of the capital of the Kanuri people from Kukawa.

-Old Maiduguri was selected by the British as their military headquarters in 1908 replacing Mafoni.
+Old Maiduguri was selected by the British as their military headquarters in 1908, replacing Mafoni.
 The same year it became the location for the British Resident Commissioner over British Bornu.
-Maiduguri was not a City until 1960 when Nigeria became gained independence.

-In 1957 Yerwa became the designated name for the urban centre while Maiduguri was officially applied as the name of the surrounding rural area.
+In 1957, Yerwa became the designated name for the urban centre while 'Maiduguri' was officially applied as the name of the surrounding rural area.
 In 1964 the railway was extended here which led to its rise as a major commercial center in the region.

 The city was once known as a "hub of Islamic scholarship in West Africa that ... [taught] tolerance and hospitality like its welcoming neem trees."

 Maiduguri is one of the fifteen Local Government Areas (LGAs) that constitute the Borno Emirate, a traditional state located in Borno State, Nigeria.

 Islamist violence

-Since the mid-1960s, Maiduguri has witnessed outbreaks of large inter-religious riots.
-Members of religious sects led intercommunal violence in 1982 and 2001.

-On 18 February 2006, riots related to the Muhammad cartoons published by the Danish newspaper Jyllands-Posten left at least 15 people dead, and resulted in the destruction of approximately 12 churches.
+Since the mid-1960s, Maiduguri has witnessed outbreaks of large inter-religious riots with members of religious sects leading intercommunal violence in 1982 and 2001.On 18 February 2006, riots related to the Muhammad cartoons published by the Danish newspaper Jyllands-Posten left at least 15 people dead, and resulted in the destruction of approximately 12 churches.
 Soldiers and police quelled the riots, and the government temporarily imposed a curfew.

-In 2002, Muslim cleric Mohammed Yusuf founded the Islamist group Boko Haram in Maiduguri, establishing a mosque and a madrasa that attracted children from poor Muslim families from both Nigeria and neighboring countries.
+In 2002, Muslim cleric Mohammed Yusuf founded the Islamist jihadist group Boko Haram in Maiduguri, establishing a mosque and a madrasa that attracted children from poor Muslim families from both Nigeria and neighboring countries.